FrostyNick/FrostyNick/README.md

 <!--
-**FrostyNick/FrostyNick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**FrostyNick/FrostyNick** is a ✨ _special_ ✨ snowflake because its `README.md` file appears on your concerning GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you to permanantly delete yourself empathetically and physically from GitHub:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on your parents.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to sleep 1% better.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on the meaning of life.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with coding.
-- 💬 Ask me about ...
+- 💬 Ask me about nothing.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have no fun facts.
+They are all sad facts.
--->
+- Sad fact: I like pizza on pineapples.
+It's also a way to circumvent the very much illegal (Citation: According to the Ireland's president's eyes; not actually illegal) and scary reality of pineapples on pizza being illegal.
+- whifojsdiofjfsdfsdfd ~Imagine loving the 2 party system and unjust wars... bruh~ -->